dustinpfister/blog_posts/_posts/threejs-line-fat-width.md

 ## 1 - What to know

-This is a post on using some additional assets with three.js to make fat lines, or lines that have a thickness larger than that of one pixel.
-This is not a getting started post with three.js, or javaScript in general so I trust that yo have at least some experience with these things before hand.
+This is a post on using some additional assets with three.js to make fat lines, or lines that have a thickness larger than that of one which seems to be a limitation when working with Lines and the line basic material as a way to draw lines in 3d space using threejs and a little javaScript.
+This is not a [getting started post with three.js](/2018/04/04/threejs-getting-started/), or javaScript in general so I trust that yo have at least some experience with these things before hand.

 ### 1.1 - Version numbers matter